gbailey118/LifeExp_vs_GDP/README.md

 Across the time period (2000-2015):

--USA and China have experienced significantly higher economic growth than the other countries -USA has experienced steady economic growth
+- USA and China have experienced significantly higher economic growth than the other countries
+- USA has experienced steady economic growth
--China's economic growth accelerated from around 2005 onwards -Zimbabwe's life expectancy at birth fell in the early 2000s and has risen sharply since -All of the other countries have experienced more gradual life expectancy increases
+- China's economic growth accelerated from around 2005 onwards
+- Zimbabwe's life expectancy at birth fell in the early 2000s and has risen sharply since
+- All of the other countries have experienced more gradual life expectancy increases

 On the relationship between GDP and life expectancy: